-However, expats need to be prepared for the fact that, like anywhere else in the world, there are pros and cons to living in Thailand.
+That said, expats must be prepared for the fact that, like anywhere else in the world, there are pros and cons to living in Thailand.
 Here are a few of the main points to consider before moving to Thailand.

 Accommodation in Thailand

-There is a wide range of accommodation available, from traditional Thai housing to modern apartment blocks or villas.
+Expats from all walks are sure to find a suitable home for their needs and budget in Thailand.
+The country offers a wide range of accommodation options, from traditional Thai housing to modern apartment blocks and villas.

 If an expat can’t speak Thai, affordable accommodation can be tricky to find.
-When dealing with an English speaker, the landlord may sometimes automatically try to charge a higher price.
+When dealing with an English speaker, the landlord will often try to charge a higher price.
 To avoid this, expats should try to get a Thai-speaking person to do the bargaining on their behalf.

 As a result of the many business opportunities in the tourism industry, Thailand has drawn in numerous expats over the last 20 years.
-Krabi, for example, is filled with an array of interesting people of many different nationalities.
-Expats are almost guaranteed to be exposed to many different cultures and meet people from all over the world.
+Krabi, for example, is filled with an array of interesting people of many nationalities.
+Expats are almost guaranteed to experience many cultures and meet people from all over the world.

 Almost everyone in Thailand's urban areas can speak a little English, but not many people speak English well.
 This largely depends on location, but government departments countrywide will tend to deal with matters in Thai.
 Being unable to communicate can be frustrating, and alienating for many new arrivals.

 Lifestyle in Thailand